 What We Do Now

 Since partnering with Fazenda Sertão in 2021, we have sponsored 1,000 endangered Jussara trees that were purchased from a family nursery in another state, and given to many neighbors in their region.
-Additionally, they have created an agroforestry design plan for a neighboring property that we’ve also supported for their initial 1,000 tree planting.
-All of this has occurred during the challenges of the pandemic, a fire having been set on their property, and a death in the family.
+Additionally, they have created reforestation design plans for two neighboring properties that we’ve also supported for their initial 1,000 tree plantings, with another 1,000 coming.
+This video features the work accomplished on their farm, presented to the 4p1000 Consortium at COP27.

 Our Past Results